-- Orbital Prosthesis: Replaces Eye and surrounding tissues
+- Orbital Prosthesis: Replaces the eye and surrounding tissues.

 - Interim and Definitive Obturator: Covers palate after partial or total loss of maxilla or due to cleft palate.
 It restores teeth and gums and has an extension which closes the defect or hole for swallowing, eating, chewing, and speaking.

 - Palatal Lift Prosthesis: Helps soft palate assume correct position for speech.

 - Palatal Augmentation (Drop) Prosthesis: Alters palate prosthetically for speech.

 - Mandibular Resection Prosthesis: Replaces portion of the jaw that has been lost and restores gums and teeth.

 - Fluoride Carrier: Tray filled with Fluoride gel for patients with dry mouth from medications, radiation therapy, or certain medical conditions.
 Helps to strengthen, protect and preserve compromised teeth.

 Maxillofacial Prosthetics provide important restoration for facial and oral bone and tissue loss that stems from congenital issues as well as injury or disease.
 To learn how a carefully constructed prosthetic appliance can help you or a loved one, call our dental office in the Shrewsbury/Grafton, MA area at 508-842-8838.